Skip to main content

 Embrace automatically creates spans for network requests, however because the OTLP export itself makes a network request this can produce a cycle where the export's network request creates a span which is then exported which then creates another span, etc.

-To avoid this you can configure the SDK's network monitoring to ignore the endpoint to which you are exporting.
+To avoid this you can configure the network instrumentation to ignore the URLs to which you are exporting as shown in the above snippet.

 Common Use Cases